e-dant/watcher/watcher-c/readme.md

 c++ -o libwatcher-c.so ./src/watcher-c.cpp -I ./include -I ../include -std=c++17 -fPIC -shared
 ```

-This gives us a `libwatcher-c.so` library that we can now install on our system.
+This gives us a `libwatcher-c.so` library that you can now install on your system.
 In most container based environments you can just copy the library like this:

 ```bash